Wondering whether Aberdeen is worth visiting?

 One of the biggest surprises for us, after moving to Aberdeen was Aberdeen’s beach.
 A long stretch of golden sands is not what I was expecting to see in this Granite City.

-Just a stone’s throw from the city centre, and just around the corner from the old fishing village of Footdee, you’ll find Aberdeen Beach, or Aberdeen Beach Resort, as it’s called.
-From the city centre, it’s about a mile’s walk, a 15 to 20-minute walk.
+Just a stone’s throw from the city centre and just around the corner from the old fishing village of Footdee, you’ll find Aberdeen Beach, or Aberdeen Beach Resort, as it’s called.
+It’s about a mile’s walk from the city centre, a 15 to 20-minute walk.

-It not only offers a chance to get the sand between your toes but has a funfair, cinema complex, and several bars and restaurants nearby.
+It offers a chance to get the sand between your toes and has a funfair, cinema complex, and several bars and restaurants nearby.
 The Aberdeen Esplanade or Promenade is about 4km long and stretches from Footdee to just south of the Bridge of Don.

 10. Torry Point Battery